Meidimax99/GraphBuilder/README.md

 - Create new Nodes pressing 'a' and then clicking anywhere on the canvas
 - Create Edges Between existing nodes by pressing the 'e' Key and then selecting 2 Nodes
+- Change the cost of Edges by clicking on their cost and giving in a new number

 # Planned Functionality